Where to stay in Bali

 - Key highlights: Arts, jewellery & crafts villages, lots of temples, white water rafting, rice field walks, indulgent day spas

-For those that really want to get away from it all and immerse themselves in rural Balinese village, then areas like Medewi, Negara & Gilimanuk are the places to be.
+For those that really want to get away from it all and immerse themselves in a rural Balinese villages, then areas like Medewi, Negara & Gilimanuk are the places to be.
 Gilimanuk is the place you come to get the ferry to Java.
 Medewi & Balian are laid back surfing villages with a chilled out vibe.
 Definitely no shopping or nightlife here.
 Take a good book & enjoy the serenity.

 - Key features: About 2.5 hours from the airport: Pemuteran, Menjangan Island, Gilimanuk, Medewi, Balian

-- Things to do: scuba diving, snorkelling, walking around West Bali National Park, beach activities such as wind surfing & surfing
+- Things to do: scuba diving, snorkelling, walking around West Bali National Park, beach activities such as windsurfing & surfing

 Lovina and the old capital city of Bali, Singaraja.
 It takes time to get here but it’s worth a few days to soak up the sun on the black volcanic sands of Lovina Beach.
-Very peaceful part of the island but because of this it is becoming more popular as travellers look for the Bali of yesteryear.
+Very peaceful part of the island but because of this, it is becoming more popular as travellers look for the Bali of yesteryear.